vegito2002/padding-oracle-attack-demo/README.md

 ```
 You can open the file and see the original thing.

-### Building The Attacker
+### Building the Attacker
-The attacker has the ciphertext stored in `ciphertext.txt`, but no knowledge of the key used.
-It also has the ability to query the oracle above with any ciphertext, making the oracle trying to decrypt it.
-But the oracle will only tell the attacker the error information.
-This is much more useful than you think.
+The attacker knows about the ciphertext from the file `ciphertext.txt`, but knows nothing about the key used.
+It also has the ability to query the oracle as built above with any ciphertext, making the oracle trying to decrypt it.
+The oracle will *only* tell the attacker the error information, and nothing about the decrypted information itself, whether write or wrong.
+Even this limited knowledge of error response can be shown to be much more powerful than anticipated.
+The attacker can restore the plaintext of the aforementioned intercepted ciphertext simply with this limitted ability, and it never has to find out the key used.

 To simulate an oracle that will only return error information, I modified `encrypt-auth` into `decrypt-test`, which has a hard-coded key that we consider the oracle remembers.
 Such an oracle receives any ciphertext and tries to decrypt it with its stored key, and will only output the error response.
 The protocol:
 ```